How To Get Rid of Furniture In Japan: An Easy Guide

 a.
 Check your sodai gomi collection schedule.

 Each ward and the local city have different trash collection schedules.
 Typically, sodai gomi has a specific day for it to be picked up.
-However, you will still need to apply for your items for them to be picked up.
+However, you will still need to apply for your items to be picked up.

 If not, they will be left on the side.